 You think me “uncontrolled” – I have no Tribunal.
 (L265)

 “Gait,” of course, refers to poetic feet, the rhythm of her lines; there are many such references in her poems as well.
-“Spasmodic” is a descriptor associated with the Azarian school of New England women writers, discussed in the second post in January.
-Clearly, Higginson found Dickinson’s meter unruly and untutored, perhaps unintentionally so.
+“Spasmodic” is a descriptor associated with the Azarian School of New England women writers, discussed in the second post in January.
+Higginson championed many of these writers; still, we can infer that he found Dickinson’s meter unruly and untutored.

 Dickinson responded in August, opening her letter with an impatient question: “Are these more orderly?”
-(L271) and enclosed two poems, “Before I got my Eye put out” (F336, J327) and “I cannot Dance upon my Toes” (F381, J326) We are lucky to have so many poems written according to her own sense of metrical music before Higginson damped that down.
+(L271) and enclosed two poems, “Before I got my Eye put out” (F336, J327) and “I cannot Dance upon my Toes” (F381, J326).
+In the the latter poem, a speaker discloses that “No Man instructed me,” but it is a confession that cuts several ways: I have not had formal instruction in my art, and I have not had male instruction in that art.
+What is Dickinson telling Higginson?
+We are lucky to have so many poems written according to her own sense of metrical music before Higginson damped that down.

-Here are descriptions of her most frequent metrical forms:
+Here are descriptions of Dickinson’s most frequent metrical forms: